An Unbiased Risk Estimator for Learning with Augmented Classes: An Unbiased Risk Estimator for LAC problem

-where $0<\theta\leq1$ is a certain mixture proportion. \end{myDef} Class shift condition essentially states that the testing distribution can be regarded as a mixture of those of known and new classes with a certain proportion $\theta$, where $P_{tr}$ is actually the distribution of known classes.
+where $\theta\in[0,1]$ is a certain mixture proportion.\footnote{We redefine all the distributions over the space $\X\times\Y$, where $p_{XY}^\textsf{kc}(\x,\textsf{ac}) = 0$ for all $\x\in\X$} \end{myDef} Class shift condition states that the testing distribution can be regarded as a mixture of those of known and augmented classes with a certain proportion $\theta$, based on which we can evaluate classifiers' risk over the testing distribution with labeled and unlabeled training data.